Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Introduction

-In recent years there has been a growing body of work on the problem of \emph{maintaining} an MIS in dynamic networks \cite{CHK16,AOSS18,GuptaK18,DZ18,AOSS19,BDHSS19,CZ19}.
-Although most of this work has focused on the standard centralized and sequential setting of dynamic graph algorithms, this direction was pioneered in the PODC'16 paper of Censor-Hillel et al.\ \cite{CHK16}, who gave a {randomized} algorithm for maintaining an MIS against an oblivious adversary in \emph{distributed dynamic} networks.\footnote{In the \emph{oblivious adversarial model} (see, e.g., \cite{CW77b,KKM13}), the adversary has complete knowledge of all the edges in the graph and their arrival order, as well as of the algorithm, but does not have access to the random bits used by the algorithm, and so cannot adapt its updates in response to the random choices of the algorithm.} In the most studied model of the {distributed dynamic} setting, hereafter the \emph{local wakeup model} (cf.\ \cite{PS16,PPS16,CHK16,AOSS18,KS18}), following an edge update $(u,v)$, only the updated vertices $u$ and $v$ wake up.
-The update procedure proceeds in fault-free synchronous rounds during which every processor {\em that has been woken up} exchanges $O(\log n)$-bit messages with its neighbors until finishing its execution, which differs from the standard static setting (described in more detail below) in a crucial aspect: in the static setting all the vertices are woken up at the outset and engage in the algorithm, whereas in the dynamic setting a vertex has to be woken up as part of the update procedure---by receiving a message that propagated from either $u$ or $v$---in order to be engaged in the update procedure.
-In particular, to perform efficiently in the local wakeup model, only vertices that are sufficiently close to the updated vertices could be engaged in the update procedure, which poses a highly nontrivial challenge.
+In recent years there has been a growing body of work on the problem of \emph{maintaining} an MIS in dynamic networks \cite{AOSS18,AOSS19,BDHSS19,CHK16,CZ19,DZ18,GuptaK18,KW13}.
+Although most of this work has focused on the standard centralized, sequential setting, Censor-Hillel et al.\ \cite{CHK16} gave a {randomized} algorithm for maintaining an MIS against an \emph{oblivious adversary} in distributed dynamic networks.\footnote{In the \emph{oblivious adversarial model} (see, e.g., \cite{CW77b,KKM13}), the adversary has complete knowledge of all the edges in the graph and their arrival order, as well as of the algorithm, but does not have access to the random bits used by the algorithm, and so cannot adapt its updates in response to the random choices of the algorithm.} The distributed algorithm of \cite{CHK16} achieves an (amortized) message complexity of $\Omega(\Delta)$ and an \emph{expected} round complexity of $O(1)$.
+König and Wattenhofer \cite{KW13} gave an algorithm for maintaining an MIS which requires a constant number of rounds, but as opposed to \cite{CHK16}, makes the assumptions that a node gracefully leaves the network, and messages may have unbounded size.
+Also, the number of broadcasts that are done may be large.
+Assadi et al.~\cite{AOSS18} showed that their main centralized algorithm for MIS can be naturally adapted into a deterministic distributed algorithm with amortized message complexity $O(\min\{m^{3/4},\Delta\})$ and an amortized round complexity of $O(1)$.
+However, this algorithm operates under the assumption that knowledge of up-to-date estimates of $m$ is provided to all vertices; this leads to an implicit assumption that the graph remains connected throughout the course of the algorithm, which is a strong assumption to make, especially in dynamic networks.